Diagrams and irregular connections on the Riemann sphere: Examples of diagrams

 \subsection{Some 4-dimensional cases}

 Another point of view on higher dimensional isomonodromy systems consists in looking at degenerations of an equation coming via isomonodromy from a fuchsian connection.
-This approach is used in \cite{kawakami2018part} to list some representations of some 4-dimensional isomonodromy systems: they are defined there as the systems coming via degeneration from the isomonodromic deformation equations associated to connections with regular singularities giving rise to 4-dimensional moduli spaces.
+This approach is used in \cite{kawakami2018degeneration} to list some representations of some 4-dimensional isomonodromy systems: they are defined there as the systems coming via degeneration from the isomonodromic deformation equations associated to connections with regular singularities giving rise to 4-dimensional moduli spaces.
 Whereas for the usual 2-dimensional Painlevé equations there is only one possible choice of formal data for fuchsian connections with non-trivial admissible deformations and 2-dimensional moduli spaces, in the 4-dimensional case there are 4 possible choices.
 The full degeneration scheme is represented at \cite[p.
-40]{kawakami2018part}.
+40]{kawakami2018degeneration}.
 Each of the 4 fuchsian formal data gives rise via degeneration to a family of 4-dimensional Painlevé type equations.

 The two points of view on higher-dimensional isomonodromy systems are actually not independent.
-The elements of the fourth degeneration family of 4-dimensional Painlevé-type equations in the degeneration scheme of \cite{kawakami2018part} (called there matrix Painlevé systems) correspond to the higher Painlevé equations in the sense of \cite{boalch2012simply} in the 4-dimensional case, and the master diagram $hP_6^{(2)}$ at the top of the coalescence cascade first appeared in the context of Painlev\'e systems in the list of 4-dimensional hyperbolic examples in \cite[p.
+The elements of the fourth degeneration family of 4-dimensional Painlevé-type equations in the degeneration scheme of \cite{kawakami2018degeneration} (called there matrix Painlevé systems) correspond to the higher Painlevé equations in the sense of \cite{boalch2012simply} in the 4-dimensional case, and the master diagram $hP_6^{(2)}$ at the top of the coalescence cascade first appeared in the context of Painlev\'e systems in the list of 4-dimensional hyperbolic examples in \cite[p.
 12]{boalch2008irregular}.
 This notion of higher Painlevé systems is however more general than just this 4-dimensional case.

-On figure \ref{our_diagrams_4d_painleve} are drawn the diagrams associated by our approach to the 4-dimensional isomonodromy systems listed in \cite{kawakami2018part} whose Lax representations feature several irregular singularities.
+In figure \ref{our_diagrams_4d_painleve} are drawn the diagrams associated by our approach to the 4-dimensional isomonodromy systems listed in \cite{kawakami2018degeneration} whose Lax representations feature several irregular singularities.
 These diagrams are to be contrasted with the shapes in \cite[p.235]{hiroe2013classification}.
+Remarkably, for all instances in the degeneration scheme of \cite{kawakami2018degeneration} where there are different Lax representations for the same Painlevé-type system, they correspond to different readings of the same diagram.